joaodiasneves/sapher/docs/EXTENSIBILITY.md

     .AddSapher(sapherConfig = sapherConfig
         .AddLoggerMyLogger());

- or
+// or

 var myLogger = new MyLogger();
 this.serviceCollection
     .AddSapher(sapherConfig = sapherConfig
         .AddLogger(myLogger));
 ```
-Note `ILogger` is used as a singleton.
+**Notes:** `ILogger` is used as a singleton.
 Also, if an implementation is  not defined, Sapher will not log anything.